joel-n/markov-chain/README.md

 ## Description

-The current version works with 2 to 9 states (can plot more, but graph becomes cluttery).
+The current version works with 2 to 9 states - it is possible to plot more, but graph becomes cluttery.
+(2 to 4 states in the original version 2021-12-14.)

 ## Getting Started